Pantalaymon/La_Defense_En_Perspective_Press_Analysis/README.md

 In this repository you'll find the following directories and files:

 - corpus
-  - Toutes_mentions_Defense_EN.csv :
-  - Toutes_mentions_Defense_FR.csv
   - grandfinal_EN_indexé.xml : Semi-manually tagged english press corpus.
 The mentions of "La Défense" and its meronyms (locations inside La Defense) are surrounded by xml tags
   - grandfinal_EN_annoté.xml : Final english corpus.
-Same as above with supplemented with semantic annotations in the element attributes.
-Those annotations are the work of a team of annotators
+Same as above supplemented with semantic annotations in the element attributes.
   - grandfinal_FR_indexé.xml : Semi-manually tagged french press corpus.
 The mentions of "La Défense" and its meronyms (locations inside La Defense) are surrounded by xml tags
   - grandfinal_FR_annoté.xml : Final French corpus.
+Same as above supplemented with semantic annotations in the element attributes.
+  - Toutes_mentions_Defense_EN.csv : The semantic annotations following a typology resulting from a linguistic analysis.
+Those annotations are the work of a team of annotators.
+English
-Same as above with supplemented with semantic annotations in the element attributes.
-Those annotations are the work of a team of annotators
+  - Toutes_mentions_Defense_FR.csv : The semantic annotations following a typology resulting from a linguistic analysis.
+Those annotations are the work of a team of annotators.
+French

 - detection_designations
   - Detection_Designations_Defense_Camembert.ipynb : Training of a CamemBERT-based token classification (NER) to detect the mentions of "La Défense" in a french press corpus